grittins/kickstarter-analysis/README.md

 # Kickstarter Analysis with Excel

 ## Overview of Project
-The purpose of this project to create visualization and analyze the campaign outcomes based on their launch dates and their funding goals.
+The purpose of this project to create visualization and analyze the Kickstarter campaign outcomes based on their launch dates and their funding goals.

 ### Analysis of Parent and Sub-Category Statistics
 A pivot table is created alongside a bar chart for visualization